Keyboard shortcuts

 }

-The database determines how your data is stored.
+The backend determines how your data is stored.
 The example above uses InMemory, which keeps everything in memory but can save to a file:

 extern crate eidetica;